andersmurphy/andersmurphy-blog/resources/posts/2019-03-09-clojure-sorting.md

 java.util.Date cannot be cast to java.lang.Number
 ```

-To reverse the sort we need to make our own [comparator](https://clojure.org/guides/comparators) the easiest way to do this is with the `compare` function.
+To reverse the sort we need to make our own [comparator](https://clojure.org/guides/comparators).
+The easiest way to do this is with the `compare` function.
 By changing the argument order to the compare function we can change the order of the sort.

 ```clojure
 (defn desc [a b]